Pre-Registration Guidance: Fall 2025

 This course is designed to elevate the performance of leaders.
 Students are challenged to develop their potential in seminar-style sessions covering leadership definitions, theory, frameworks, and the global application of skills.
 Students explore their behaviors, motivations, values, influences, and character in an effort to increase self-awareness and to think critically.

-^Counts as MGT 3303; Counts toward the Minor in Innovation and Entrepreneurship under the “Leadership” domain.
+^Counts as MGT 3303; or may count toward the Minor in Innovation and Entrepreneurship under the “Leadership” Domain.

 HON 3399H - Southern Gothic Storytelling: An Analysis of Text and Performance